yogeshnogia/loktraCart/README.md

+## Download the zip and run on server.( not able to run it live on gihub pages ).

 ## 1. Shopping Cart

 Your task is to implement a basic shopping cart for a website, following these basic rules: